crs4/omero.biobank/docs/api_tour/kb_tutorial.rst

   >>> y is None
   True

-What has been done above is a general pattern for object creation:
+The one shown above is a general pattern for object creation:

  #.
-Create a dictionary with values for, at least, the required fields;
+Create a configuration dictionary with values for, at least, the
+    required fields;

  #.
-Use the create method of the kb.factory object providing as
+Use the ``create`` method of the kb.factory object providing as
     arguments the object type and the configuration dictionary;

  #.
-Use the save method of the object to register it with the database.
+Use the ``save`` method of the object to save it to the backend.

-What happens if you try to register the same object twice:
+In the case of an OMERO backend, trying to save the same object twice results in an error:

 .. code-block:: python

-  >>> conf = {'label': 'foo'}
-  >>> s = kb.factory.create(kb.Study, conf)
   >>> s.save()
   ERROR:proxy_core:omero.ValidationException: could not insert:
   [ome.model.vl.Study]; SQL [insert into study (description,